Basic testing of a load balancing setup¶

 It’s all set up and it looks like its working, but is it really happening?

 Check that both connections are available.
-First check that all WAN connections are marked as available under Status > Gateways both on the Gateways and Gateway Groups tabs.
+From the pfSense® webGUI, first check that all WAN connections are marked as available under Status > Gateways both on the Gateways and Gateway Groups tabs.

 If a problem is found here check the gateway monitoring settings and gateway group settings.
 Make sure that the monitor IP addresses actually respond to pings.